piotrmurach/tty-reader/README.md

 ### 3.5. `:history_exclude`

 This option allows you to exclude lines from being stored in history.
 It accepts a `Proc` with a line as a first argument.
-By default it is set to exlude empty lines.
+By default it is set to exclude empty lines.
 To change this:

 ```ruby
 reader = TTY::Reader.new(history_exclude: ->(line) { ... })